eta name="article:author" content="Olivier Fontenay"/>Skip to main content

-The beautiful Tuileries gardens are the most central gardens in Paris.
-They are a natural stop after a visit of the Louvre or Orsay Museums at walking distance.
-The walk from the Louvre to the Champs Elysees across the gardens is a must do.
+The 28 hectares Les Tuileries Gardens, called Jardin des Tuileries in French, are the most central gardens in Paris.
+They are a natural stop after a visit of the Louvre at walking distance.
+The walk from the Louvre to Place de la Concorde across the gardens towards the Champs-Elysées is a must.

-Strollers in the Tuileries can enjoy the garden as an open-air museum.
-Statues were installed in the early 18th century, initially for the pleasure of the young Sun King.
+Strollers in Les Tuileries can enjoy the garden as an open-air museum.
+Statues were installed in late 17th century as part of the Le Nôtre design.
 Since then, sculptures by leading artists have continued to take their place in the garden, which also hosts an outdoor section of the International Contemporary Art Fair (FIAC) every fall.